 Hollow Knight: Silksong does not have an official release date yet, but it will debut on the Nintendo Switch as a console exclusive alongside PC/Mac platforms.

 The name Sports Story is pretty unassuming, so you would be forgiven if it wasn’t on your radar, but it should be!
-It follows in the footsteps of Golf Story; a charming pixelated RPG littered with fun characters, witty writing, and some bizarre golfing challenges.
+It follows Golf Story’s footsteps, a charming pixelated RPG littered with fun characters, witty writing, and some bizarre golfing challenges.

 The same seems to be true about Sports Story.
 “A game about sports, but not always,” it promises to take you on adventures through tennis courts, golf courses, but also magical dungeons and goat-infested abandoned buildings.

 If you’ve enjoyed bizarre and funny RPGs like Earthbound or Undertale in the past, you’ll want to keep an eye on Sports Story.
-The game was initially set to be released in mid-2020, but we expect it to come out before the end of the year.
+The game was initially set to be released in mid-2020, but we expect it to come out sometime this year.

 With so many new Nintendo Switch games on the horizon, we’ve put together a list of honorable mentions that were just edged out.

-- Overwatch 2 — Blizzard’s hero shooter was an instant hit and we don’t doubt the same will apply to Overwatch 2 when it arrives on the Nintendo Switch.
+- Overwatch 2 — Blizzard’s hero shooter was an instant hit.
+We don’t doubt the same will apply to Overwatch 2 when it arrives on the Nintendo Switch.

-- Shin Megami Tensei V — The latest entry in this classic JRPG franchise will take you for a wild ride in its fifth installment, leaving the fate of the world in your hands.
+- Shin Megami Tensei V — The latest entry in this classic JRPG franchise will take you for a wild ride, leaving the fate of the world in your hands.

-These are our picks for the best new Nintendo Switch games that are coming soon.
-We’ll update this list as games are released and new titles are announced.
+These are our picks for the best new Nintendo Switch games coming soon.
+We’ll update this list as games are released, and new titles are announced.